01 of 05

 - Choose a light.
 Any light or LED can be used.
 The brighter the light, the better.
 For chase lights, colored lights, or other effects, more elaborate light arrangements can be made.

 - Locate the source.
 Place the light in a convenient but concealed location.
-The inside of a structure or the underside of the train platform work well.
+The inside of a structure or the underside of the train platform works well.

 - Secure everything.
 Glue everything in place to ensure nothing moves.